 {Fig.~\ref{latt_cyl}a} {Fig.~\ref{latt_cyl}b} {Fig.~\ref{latt_cyl}}

-However, despite the existing proposals of braiding Majorana end modes using such wires~\cite{Alicea2011, Heck2012}, the problem of identifying the topological qubit remains extremely challenging due to the engineering complexity of manipulating the topological phase in the wire junctions without losing the topological superconducting phase.
-This motivates the search for other approaches to realize a Majorana qubit in an experimentally feasible condensed matter system~\cite{Zhu2018,Yan2018,Wang2018,Liu2018a,Schrade2018}.

-Here we propose a device based on a two-dimensional (2D) crystalline SOTI composed of two coupled layers, where the presence of PHS allows for the existence of two Majorana zero-energy modes.
-They are localized at separate corners of a finite square-shaped crystalline sample (see \ABenpsi) and will be referred further as Majorana corner states (MCSs).
-Within our model, the localization of the MCSs in the device can be adiabatically tuned using in-plane magnetic fields, such that the corner-localization of MCSs is kept under control.
-In this setup, the braiding of the Majorana quasiparticles can be realized in a straightforward fashion (schematically illustrated in \ABcyl), and below we show that the associated non-Abelian statistics of the proposed topological Majorana qubit is observed.
+In this paper we propose a device based on a two-dimensional (2D) SOTS which hosts two Majorana modes localized at two corners of a square-shaped crystalline sample (see \ABenpsi).
+We call them Majorana corner states (MCSs) in the following.
+Within our model, the corner-localization of the MCSs in the device can be tuned using an in-plane magnetic field and proximity-induced spin-singlet superconductivity.
+In this setup, the braiding of the Majorana quasiparticles can be realized in a straightforward fashion (schematically illustrated in \ABcyl), and we show that the associated fractional statistics of the proposed topological Majorana qubit is observed.